mashakgroup/taskautomator/README.md

 Example Usage:
+If you select:

-If you select Option 1, it will ask for a folder path and organize the files by type.
+ Option 1, it will ask for a folder path and organize the files by type.

-For Option 2, provide the path to a text file, and the script will sort the lines alphabetically or numerically.
+ Option 2, provide the path to a text file, and the script will sort the lines alphabetically or numerically.

-For Option 3, give the path to a CSV file, specify the column to sort by, and it will sort the rows based on the values in that column.
+ Option 3, give the path to a CSV file, specify the column to sort by, and it will sort the rows based on the values in that column.

 This script should be useful for automating data organization and sorting tasks in various scenarios!